-WCB's financial objectives (rewards, risks and related tolerance) are as follow:
+WCB's financial objectives (rewards, risks and related tolerance) are as follows:

-- Meet the funding requirement of the Workers' Compensation Act; and - Bring the workers' compensation system to full funding, ensuring that assets are sufficient to meet liabilities. \

-Funding valuations are currently based on long term actuarial assumptions which are relatively stable over time.
-From an accounting standpoint, the revised standards under IFRS 17, with an effective date of January 1, 2023 will make the discount rate and liabilities more bond market-related.
+- Meet the funding requirement of the Workers' Compensation Act; and - Maintain the workers' compensation system to self-sustaining funding, ensuring that assets are sufficient to meet liabilities. - Funding valuations are currently based on long term actuarial assumptions which are relatively stable over time.
+From a financial statement perspective, the standards under IFRS 17, with an effective date of January 1, 2023 use the discount rate which is market based and subject to volatility.
+For funding purposes, the going concern approach uses a discount rate based on the long-term expectations of investment returns.

 In managing risk, the Committee believes that the Fund should be diversified across a broad range of financial assets (bonds, public equities and alternatives) as well as within categories of financial assets (geographies, sectors, issuers, etc.) and will review from time to time the risk and return characteristics of specific asset classes, to determine an appropriate asset allocation for the fund and its impact on specific financial metrics.
 Policies and guidelines for the management of the Fund will be developed with oversight and monitoring procedures to ensure that the Fund is managed in compliance with these policies and procedures.
-The WCB's investment approach and risk tolerance should remain relatively close compared to other WCB's and like organizations in Canada.
+The WCB's investment approach and risk tolerance is meant to be similar in nature to other WCB's and similar organizations in Canada.